 By Dr. Ivana Vukasinovic DVM

-Unlike women, there is no period in the dog’s reproductive and sexual cycle that could be called or be similar to menopause as it happens in women.
+Unlike women, there is no period in the dog’s reproductive cycle that could be called or be similar to menopause as it happens in women.
 In fact, dogs remain capable of fertilization throughout their whole lives.

 After menopause, women are no longer fertile and egg production ceases.
 Dogs share many physiological similarities to humans, including a decline in fertility.
 While female dogs technically do not undergo menopause because their heat periods do not always stop completely, they reach a menopause-like state that shares signs and symptoms with human menopause.

-Sexual cycles and the ability to fertilize are starting in most cases at the age of 8 to 9 months.
+Reproductive cycles and the ability to fertilize are starting in most cases at the age of 8 to 9 months.
 Therefore, from this time, intact female dogs are capable of fertilization.
 Of course, over time their “reproductive capacity”, i.e. the ability of fertility gradually declines.
 This roughly means that females between the ages of 8 to 9 years (small breeds of dogs), and after 6 years (for large breeds of dogs) have an extremely low probability of fertilization.
 According to some studies, the percentage is between 0-2 %.
-Also, the prevalence of sexual cycle, or interval between the onsets of sexual cycle is prolonged.
+Also, the prevalence of reproductive cycle, or interval between the onsets of reproductive cycle is prolonged.